ikenna-okeke/Aldi.project/README.md

 # OBSERVATION

+- I have worked with fiori a few times so that might not be my strongest forte even though i understand how it works, s I have been working mainly with freestyle ui5 applications and Coupling it with CAP
 - It is worthy to note that instead of using fiori, this exact same architecture can be rebuilt easily using a free style ui5 application and a flexible column layout control(fcl) with the control aggregations configured accordingly in the manifest.json
 - The data completely bound to odata v4 views, sorting and filtering being taken care of easily and pagination been taken care of by the growing and growingThreshold of the Table control and when this is not enough, custom implementation of pagination would also be possible.

 # MY ABAP CODE

+- This is the code from my local ABAP setup

 ```
 CLASS zcl_001_hello_world DEFINITION